waiting-for-dev/devise-jwt/README.md

 devise_jwt_secret_key: abc...xyz
 ```

-Add the following to the devise initializer.
+Add the following to the Devise initializer.

 ```ruby
 Devise.setup do |config|